7 Unusual and Interesting Places to Visit in Pokhara, Nepal

 Gharmi Viewpoint

-Accessible either directly from the village or by a 45-minute uphill hike from the nearby Lamachaur neighborhood, the lookout is bestowed with a panoramic view of the city, the Phewe Lake, Pokhara International Airport and far in the background, also the Fishtail and Annapurna massifs.
-The scenic point is topped by the ramshackle Gharmi watch tower, a concrete staircase that provides an even higher perspective, and the Shree Omkareshwar Mahadev Temple, a three-story Hindu temple with golden ornaments, dedicated to Lord Shiva.
+Accessible either directly from the village or by a 45-minute uphill hike from the nearby Lamachaur neighborhood, the lookout is bestowed with a panoramic view of the city, Phewa Lake, Pokhara International Airport, and, far in the background, the Fishtail and Annapurna massifs.
+The scenic point is topped by the ramshackle Gharmi watchtower, a concrete staircase that provides an even higher perspective, and the Shree Omkareshwar Mahadev Temple, a three-story Hindu temple with golden ornaments, dedicated to Lord Shiva.

 Matepani Gumba

 The city of Pokhara is home to dozens of knolls, many of which are crowned by religious buildings.
-One such instance is the Matepani Gumba, a Buddhist monastery atop a verdant hill, on the city’s northeastern side, roughly five kilometers from the downtown area.
-Built as recently as 1960 by migrating Nyeshang people, the temple is meticulously adorned both at its exterior and interior parts, and is particularly renowned for its vividly colorful murals depicting the life of Buddha.
+One such instance is the Matepani Gumba, a Buddhist monastery atop a verdant hill on the city’s northeastern side, roughly five kilometers from the downtown area.
+Built as recently as 1960 by migrating Nyeshang people, the temple is meticulously adorned both on its exterior and interior and is particularly renowned for its vividly colorful murals depicting the life of Buddha.

-A couple of times throughout the day, a loud gong sound marks the beginning of the praying sessions, which all of the monks, regardless of their status, are obligate to attend.
-If you happen to visit the monastery during praying times, you might even be invited to take part in that spiritual spectacle.
+A couple of times throughout the day, a loud gong sound marks the beginning of the prayer sessions, which all of the monks, regardless of their status, are obligated to attend.
+If you happen to visit the monastery during prayer times, you might even be invited to take part in that spiritual spectacle.

-Besides the massively ornamented temple, the Matepani Gumba’s complex also includes a Buddhist Stupa, a fountain that is centered around a golden statue and most notably, a pavilion housing a large sculpture of Buddha accompanied by two of his students.
-If you find yourself overwhelmed by the place’s religious significance, don’t worry as it also provides a magnificent vista of the city and the formidable Himalayan Range, with only butterflies and birds distracting your attention while aweing the landscape.
+Besides the massively ornamented temple, the Matepani Gumba’s complex also includes a Buddhist Stupa, a fountain centered around a golden statue, and, most notably, a pavilion housing a large sculpture of Buddha accompanied by two of his students.
+If you find yourself overwhelmed by the place’s religious significance, don’t worry, as it also provides a magnificent vista of the city and the formidable Himalayan Range, with only butterflies and birds distracting your attention while you awe at the landscape.

 Matepani Gumba's main building